 3.2.
 We require third parties to respect the security of your data and to treat it in accordance with the law.

 3.3.
-We may transfer your personal information outside the EEA.
+We may transfer your personal information outside the UK.
 If we do, you can expect a similar degree of protection in respect of your personal information.

 3.4.
-If we share personal data with third parties (including those based outside the EEA), this is identified in the Privacy Notice relevant to your employment or engagement.
+If we share personal data with third parties (including those based outside the UK), this is identified in the Privacy Notice relevant to your employment or engagement.